 Another idea, instead of working with 15 different micro-influencers, you work with one on a strategic year-long campaign.
 Maybe your branding company could produce long-form content only and you can craft social media posts in-house.

-Instead of a campaign every quarter, work with your agency to develop one exceptionally solid, well-thought-out campaign throughout the year and focus your efforts on making that campaign exceptional.
+Instead of a campaign every quarter, work with your agency to develop one excellent, well-thought-out campaign throughout the year and focus your efforts on making that campaign exceptional.
 This brings me to my final recommendation.

-Another area that can save you money is fewer meetings with your agency.
-While meetings are important, especially early in the relationship, this is one area that could drive some savings if you’ve been with your agency for a while.
+Another area that can save your money is fewer meetings with your agency.
+While meetings are essential, especially early in the relationship, this area could drive some savings if you’ve been with your agency for a while.

 3. Plan Ahead